 The allowance increases by €23 per day for each family member accompanying you during your contract period.

 In order to cover any additional costs that may incur when settling in Frankfurt, and upon presentation of a copy of the rental contract, we will pay you an allowance of one month’s basic salary.
-This is an advance payment in the fourth month of your contract.
+This is an advance payment in the first month of your contract.
 However, your entitlement exists only if you complete the probationary period.
 This allowance can increase to two month’s basic salary, depending on your family circumstances.

 After claiming the full installation allowance you cannot claim any other appointment allowances from the ECB.